johnnovak/RML-Amiga/website/docs/manual/hard-drive-games.md

     corrupt your save game!

-    The reason for this is that hard drive writes happen in a slightly delayed manner on the Amiga---it's just a quirk of the platform you will need to get used to.
+    The reason for this is that hard drive writes happen in a slightly delayed manner on the Amiga --- it's just a quirk of the platform you will need to get used to.